 We and Forza may not be able to prevent others from unauthorized use of our intellectual property, which could harm our and Forza's business and competitive position.
-We and Forza rely on a combination of patent, trade secret (including those in our know-how), and other intellectual property laws, as well as employee and third-party nondisclosure agreements, intellectual property licenses, and other contractual rights to establish and protect rights in our trademark registrations that may be issued to use any to a turnificiently protect our and Forza's intellectual property and may of our or Forza's issued patents, trademark registrations or other intellectual property rights may be challenged by third parties.
+We and Forza rely on a combination of patent, trade secret (including those in our knowhow), and other intellectual property laws, as well as employee and third-party nondisclosure agreements, intellectual property licenses, and other contractual rights to establish and protect rights in our technology and intellectual property.
+Our and Forza's patent or trademark applications may not be granted, any patents or trademark registrations that may be issued to us may not sufficiently protect our and Forza's intellectual property and any of our or Forza's issued patents, trademark registrations or other intellectual property rights may be challenged by third parties.
 Any of these scenarios may result in limitations in the scope of our or Forza's intellectual property or restrictions on our or Forza's use of our intellectual property or may adversely affect the conduct of our or Forza's business.
-Despite our or Forza's intellectual property rights may attempt to copy or otherwise obtain and use our or Forza's intellectual property or seek court declarations that they do not infringe upon our or Forza's intellectual property rights.
-Monitoring unauthorized use of our or Forza's intellectual property rights.
-Monitoring unauthorized use of our or Forza way have to resort to litigation to enforce our intellectual property rights, which could result in substantial costs and diversion of our resources.
+Despite our or Forza's efforts to protect our or Forza's intellectual property rights, third parties may attempt to copy or otherwise obtain and use our or Forza's intellectual property or seek court declarations that they do not infringe upon our or Forza's intellectual property rights.
+Monitoring unauthorized use of our or Forza's intellectual property is difficult and costly, and the steps we and Forza have taken or will take to prevent misappropriation may not be successful.
+From time to time, we and Forza may have to resort to litigation to enforce our intellectual property rights, which could result in substantial costs and diversion of our resources.

 Patent, trademark, and trade secret laws vary significantly throughout the world.
 A number of foreign countries do not protect intellectual property rights to the same extent as do the laws of the United States.
-Therefore, our and Forza's intellectual property rights on the as strong or as easily enforced outside of the United States.
+Therefore, our and Forza's intellectual property rights may not be as strong or as easily enforced outside of the United States.
 Failure to adequately protect our and Forza's intellectual property rights could result in competitors offering similar products, potentially resulting in the loss of some of competitive advantage and a decrease in our and Forza's revenue which would adversely affect our business, prospects, financial condition, results of operations, and cash flows.